-How does the law regulate the transfer of PII to entities that provide outsourced processing services?
+32 How does the law regulate the transfer of PII to entities that provide outsourced processing services?

 As a general matter, organisations address privacy and information security concerns in their agreements with service providers that will provide outsourced processing services.
-There are no laws of general application in the US that impose requirements on data owners with respect to their service providers.
+There are no laws of general application in the United States that impose requirements on data owners concerning their service providers.
 There are, however, specific laws that address this issue, such as the following.

-Through the Privacy and Security Rules, Health Insurance Portability and Accountability Act of 1996 (HIPAA) imposes significant restrictions on the disclosure of PHI.
+Through the Privacy and Security Rules, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) imposes significant restrictions on the disclosure of protected health information (PHI).
 The regulations require covered entities to enter into business associate agreements containing statutorily mandated language before PHI may be disclosed to a service provider.